AviatrixSystems/Docs/HowTos/meter_pricing.rst

-yes HA, yes HPE, yes SameCloud   Not supported                          2 intra-cloud licenses                 Not supported                          16 intra-cloud licenses no HA, no HPE, no SameCloud      1 inter-cloud license                  Not supported                          1 inter-cloud license                  Not supported yes HA, no HPE, no SameCloud     Not supported                          2 inter-cloud licenses                 Not supported                          2 inter-cloud licenses no HA, yes HPE, no SameCloud     1 inter-cloud license                  Not supported                          8 inter-cloud licenses                 min (configurable tunnel count, 8) inter-cloud licenses yes HA, yes HPE, no SameCloud    Not supported                          2 inter-cloud licenses                 Not supported                          16 inter-cloud licenses
+yes HA, yes HPE, yes SameCloud   Not supported                          2 intra-cloud licenses                 Not supported                          16 intra-cloud licenses no HA, no HPE, no SameCloud      1 inter-cloud license                  Not supported                          1 inter-cloud license                  Not supported yes HA, no HPE, no SameCloud     Not supported                          2 inter-cloud licenses                 Not supported                          2 inter-cloud licenses no HA, yes HPE, no SameCloud     1 inter-cloud license                  Not supported                          8 inter-cloud licenses                 Not supported yes HA, yes HPE, no SameCloud    Not supported                          2 inter-cloud licenses                 Not supported                          16 inter-cloud licenses
 ===============================  =====================================  ====================================== ====================================== ======================================